nvim-treesitter/nvim-treesitter/README.md

 ## Features and Roadmap

-The goal of `nvim-treesitter` is both to provide a simple and easy to use interface to treesitter in neovim, and to add some functionnalities to use it out of the box.
+The goal of `nvim-treesitter` is both to provide a simple and easy way to use the interface for treesitter in neovim, but also to add some functionnalities to it:
 Some of these features are :
   - [ ] Incremental selection
   - [ ] Syntax based code folding
   - [ ] Consistent syntax highlighting

 You can find the roadmap [here](https://github.com/nvim-treesitter/nvim-treesitter/projects/1).
-This roadmap and all features of this plugin are everything but definitively determined, and any suggestion will be highly apreciated !
+The roadmap and all features of this plugin are open to change, and any suggestion will be highly apreciated !

 ## Troubleshooting
 Before doing anything run `:checkhealth nvim_treesitter`.
-This will give a better overview of which part of the plugin is the source of the bug.
+This will help you find where the bug might come from.

 ### Feature `X` does not work for language `Y`...
-First, check in the `## Y parser healthcheck` section of `:checkhealth` if you have any warning.
+First, check the `## Y parser healthcheck` section of `:checkhealth` if you have any warning.
-If you do, it is highly possible that this is the cause of the problem.
+If you do, it's highly possible that this is the cause of the problem.
 If everything is okay, then it might be an actual error.

 In both cases, feel free to open an issue here.